sedc-codecademy/sedc7-10-aspnetwebapi/g5/README.md

 # Welcome to the ASP.NET WebAPI Subject
 Welcome to the ASP.NET WebAPI Subject.
 Through out this subject we will learn to create an end-to end web application, but without UI.
 Tis application acts as a service to other applications or maybe a separate UI component.
 The web applications will be built with the ASP.NET framework for building WebAPI applications.
 We will use C# and MSSQL to create the application.
-At the end of this course you will be able to implement a complete WebAPI solutionsl.
+At the end of this course you will be able to implement a complete WebAPI solutions.
 ## Prerequisites for this Subject 🗺
 1. Knowledge of C# and it's features
 2. Knowledge of ASP.NET MVC and its features